pragmint/open-practices/practices/open-telemetry-practice.md

 After experimenting with this practice for **4–5 weeks**, bring the team together and determine whether the following metrics and/or signals have changed in a positive direction:

 ### Fast & Measurable

-- **Reduced Debug Time** Incidents should resolve faster once OTel is in place.
-Track cycle time or ticket-to-resolution time via [Jira](https://atlassian.com/software/jira)/incident postmortems.
-- **Shorter Deployment Feedback Loops.** Expect 10– to 15-minute telemetry updates instead of waiting hours or days.
+- **Mean Time To Recover** Developers should find and confirm root causes faster using telemetry rather than disparate data points and anecdotes.
+This can be tracked via incident timelines in postmortems or Jira/incident tooling.
+- **Faster Deployment Feedback Loops** Engineers should see how changes affect the system within minutes, not hours.
+Can be measured via deployment pipelines (CI/CD timestamps) and time to first meaningful telemetry signals after deploy.

 ### Fast & Intangible

-- **Developer Sentiment** Look for fewer "wake-up-for-nothing" complaints in retros or Slack chatter.
-- **Dashboard Adoption** Track how many non-admins confidently create their own dashboards.
+- **More Productive Debugging Behaviors** Teams default to tracing and telemetry for understanding issues, instead of log-hunting or adding prints.
+Capture this via retro notes, engineering Slack chatter, or direct developer feedback.

 ### Slow & Measurable
-- **Reduced Vendor Dependence.** Track spend on observability tools or number of dashboards maintained.

 - **Product KPIs** Monitor conversion rates, drop-offs, or booking throughput tied to system optimizations.

 ### Slow & Intangible

-- **Cross-Team Trust.** Do PMs and executives begin referencing telemetry data in decision-making instead of anecdotes?
+- **Cross-Team Collaboration** Engineers, PMs, and leaders reference telemetry when discussing reliability or performance decisions, replacing anecdote-driven debates.
+Gauge via meeting observations, PM feedback, and roadmap discussions.

 ## Supporting Capabilities

 ### [Proactive Failure Notification](/capabilities/proactive-failure-notification.md)

-Otel enables proactive observability across systems.
+OTel enables proactive observability across systems.
 Fast feedback loops mean catching issues before they reach the user.

 ### [Monitoring & Observability](/capabilities/monitoring-and-observability.md)

-Otel is the open-source standard for collecting telemetry data across services and uses a unified model to optimize observability in the modern tech landscape.
+OTel is the open-source standard for collecting telemetry data across services and uses a unified model to optimize observability in the modern tech landscape.

 ### [Continuous Delivery](/capabilities/continuous-delivery.md)

-OTel enables faster, safer deploys by providing near-real-time feedback loops — developers can see the impact of changes minutes after release.
+OTel enables faster, safer deploys by providing near-real-time feedback loops.
+Developers can see the impact of changes minutes after release.

 ### [Team Experimentation](/capabilities/team-experimentation.md)

 Unified telemetry lets developers run safe experiments (optimize queries, adjust configs) and immediately measure business impact.

 ### [Code Maintainability](/capabilities/code-maintainability.md)

-Consistent observability abstractions act as shared infrastructure patterns, helping teams manage complexity across many repos.
+OpenTelemetry doesn't make code cleaner by itself, but it does make complexity more visible.
+Traces highlight tangled dependencies, slow paths, and tightly-coupled services that are hard to change.
+This clarity gives teams confidence to refactor safely and helps prioritize the areas where cleanup will have the biggest impact.

 ### [Job Satisfaction](/capabilities/job-satisfaction.md)

 Reducing false alarms and giving developers visibility into their real impact improves morale and reduces burnout.